Michel Prost

 Michel Prost (born 23 February 1946) is a French former professional footballer who played as a forward.
 He is known for being one of the first "stars" in the history of Paris Saint-Germain.
-As of November 2022, Prost is a delegate for the town of Poissy in the Yvelines department of France.

 Club career

 Early career

 Prost was born in the town of Charenton-le-Pont, Île-de-France.
 In his teenage years, he played three different sports: football, rugby, and tennis.
 He was a youth footballer for Paris UC until 1966, when he joined Stade Saint-Germain.
 He went on to play for Bataillon de Joinville, a military team, from 1967 to 1969.
 Then, he returned to Stade Saint-Germain.

 Paris Saint-Germain

 In 1970, Stade Saint-Germain merged with Paris FC (PFC) to create Paris Saint-Germain (PSG).
-Therefore, Prost joined the newly-formed club.
+Therefore, Prost joined the newly formed club.
 He would make his debut for PSG in a 1–1 draw against Poitiers on 23 August 1970, the first game in the club's history.
 His first goal for the Parisian club came in a 3–2 win over Quevilly six days later.

 With PSG, Prost would lift the only title of his career, the Division 2 title, in 1971.
 He finished the season with 10 goals to his name in 32 league appearances, which made him the joint top-scorer for the club in the league.
-He would continue with the club for the following season in the Division 1.
+He would continue with the club for the following season in Division 1.
 In the 1971–72 season, Prost scored 12 goals in 38 league appearances, as PSG managed to reach a safe 16th-place finish.
 However, in 1972, PSG split into two; PFC kept the first team players, stayed in the first division, but lost the club identity, while PSG was given the reserve team players, relegated to the Division 3, and kept the club identity.
 This meant that as a player with a professional contract, Prost now played for Paris FC.
 For Paris Saint-Germain, he had made 74 appearances and scored 22 goals in all competitions.